-The Board of Directors held four meetings during the fiscal year ended May 31, 2016.
-No Director, during the fiscal year ended May 31, 2016, attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors held during the period that the Director served and (ii) the total number of meetings held by Committees of the Board of Directors on which the Director served, during the period that the Director served, except for Mr. Ratner, who attended 71% of such meetings.
+The Board of Directors held four meetings during the fiscal year ended May 31, 2017.
+No Director, during the fiscal year ended May 31, 2017, attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors held during the period that the Director served and (ii) the total number of meetings held by Committees of the Board of Directors on which the Director served, during the period that the Director served.